High-speed rail in Turkey: Design and construction

-The high-speed railway connects the county's largest metropolises, Ankara the capital and conurbation of İstanbul via Eskişehir, with a junction at Polatlı to the Ankara-Konya high-speed line.
+The high-speed railway connects the county's largest metropolises, Ankara the capital and conurbation of Istanbul via Eskişehir, with a junction at Polatlı to the Ankara-Konya high-speed line.

 The railway link was built by a Chinese-Turkish consortium, which was formed when the China Railway Construction Corporation and the China National Machinery Import and Export Corporation won the bid in 2005 to build the railway line in partnership with two Turkish companies, Cengiz Construction and Ibrahim Cecen Ictas Construction.

 The line is 533 km long, double tracked, electrified, and signalled, to ETCS level 1 standard and is independent of the original Ankara to Istanbul line.
 The design speed is 250 km/h.

 The first part of the line to be constructed (Phase 1) was the Ankara–Eskişehir section, specifically between Sincan and İnönü, scheduled to open in 2006.

 The second phase was scheduled to open in 2008 and included more difficult terrain which covers the path between İnönü and Köseköy, extending to Gebze close to Istanbul.
 The service in this line is expected to start on 25 July 2014.
 A part of the route has not been completed yet by the time of opening, so conventional line will be used until the completion of the project.

 Operation and rolling stock

 The Ankara to Eskişehir section officially opened on 13 March 2009.

 The line is operated by the Turkish State Railways, using the TCDD HT65000 six-car train sets constructed by the Construcciones y Auxiliar de Ferrocarriles (CAF) of Spain.

 On 13 November 2009, a high-speed train derailed near Eskişehir.

 On 25 July 2014, Istanbul–Ankara high-speed train service started.
 The stretch has not completed yet, thus service is partially using conventional line, which causes a little longer trip than the target.
 8 trains depart every day in both directions.
-Final station in İstanbul is temporarily Pendik, a district in east of İstanbul.
+Final station in Istanbul is temporarily Pendik, a district in east of Istanbul.
 Several public-transport connections are organized to access the HST trains.

-In addition to 11 sets of CAF used in Ankara–Eskişehir and Ankara–Konya routes, TCDD had bought seven Siemens Velaro sets for the Ankara–İstanbul line, open by the end of 2013.
+In addition to 11 sets of CAF used in Ankara–Eskişehir and Ankara–Konya routes, TCDD had bought seven Siemens Velaro sets for the Ankara–Istanbul line, open by the end of 2013.

 TCDD had also opened a new tender for 106 new sets to be supplied in 5 years and used in new-added lines.
 This tender was cancelled and redone in 2018.